alexanderchernetsky/first-rep/readme.txt

-This is readme file from GIT tutorial
+This is  the HELLO WORLD example from the GIT tutorial